Learn ASL with DHCC

 The textbook we use is called ASL at Work; you can arrange to purchase this textbook through us by emailing firstname.lastname@example.org and arranging contactless pickup, or you can purchase the textbook directly from Dawn Sign Press here.
 If purchasing the textbook through Amazon/eBay or similar websites, make sure that the DVD is included with the book.

-Due to the stay-at-home order, all of our ASL classes and private tutoring sessions are being offered online indefinitely via Zoom.
+Due to the pandemic, most of our ASL classes and private tutoring sessions are being offered online indefinitely via Zoom.
 Access to a laptop or a desktop computer is required to sign up for online sessions.

 Classes available in the following locations: